Who we are:

 What we do:

-The Kentucky Infrastructure Authority also commissions the water service coordinator to update the WRIS, which is a detailed inventory of water and wastewater system features.
+The Kentucky Infrastructure Authority also commissions the water service coordinator to update the WRIS, which is a detailed water and wastewater system features inventory.
 This is performed through the use of GIS (Geographic Information Systems).
-A detailed description of each water tower, liftstation, and section of line in the state of Kentucky can be attained by “clicking” on each feature.
-These features are updated throughout the year.The water service coordinator also facilitates the Purchase Area Water Management Council.New water and wastewater projects are discussed by local officials and representatives of the 33 water systems and 27 sewer systems in the eight Purchase counties.
+A detailed description of each Kentucky water tower, lift station, and section of line can be attained by “clicking” on each feature.
+These features are updated throughout the year.
+The water service coordinator also facilitates the Purchase Area Water Management Council.
+Local officials and representatives of the 33 water systems and 27 sewer systems in the eight Purchase counties discuss new water and wastewater projects.
 All new projects are approved at the quarterly Water Management Council meeting held at the PADD.
-Hundreds of area water and wastewater projects that have been approved at council meetings are stored in the KIA project profile database.
+Hundreds of area water and wastewater projects approved at council meetings are stored in the KIA project profile database.

 For more information, please call 270.247.7171 or email us.